aschuma/max7219-led-matrix-clock-mqtt-display/Readme.md

 * Please consult https://github.com/rm-hull/luma.led_matrix/blob/master/README.rst for LED Matrix setup/wiring
 * Checkout source code `git clone https://github.com/aschuma/max7219-led-matrix-clock-mqtt-display.git`
 * Create a python 3 virtual environment
-* Install 3rd part libraries defined in `requirements.txt`
+* Install 3rd party libraries defined in `requirements.txt`
 * Copy `config.py.template` to `config.py` and adjust the settings
 * Run the `__init__.py` script in the base directory
 * Submit MQTT events using `display/` as base path.
 The payload of the events should be like